-Register for an account and then submit a S.T.A.R.
-Storage Application.
-Once your account is verified and S.T.A.R Storage enabled, you will see a checkmark next to your username and will be able to buy, sell, Transfer-In or take delivery of your parcels online.
+Sign up as a Silver Bullion User and then apply for a S.T.A.R.
+Storage account.
+Once your S.T.A.R.
+Storage account is verified, you will see a checkmark next to your username and will be able to buy, sell, transfer-in or take delivery of your parcels online.

 All charges are in Singapore Dollars—the figures below are rounded to the nearest cent; however, the actual charge is calculated up to four decimal places.
 It is possible to pay the US dollars equivalent amount which is set at the time of order.
 For Parcel Buy / Sell rates please review the Cumulative Discount Tier Price Chart for each bullion item.
 Storage customers always enjoy the client buyback rate.

 Fixed (absolute Singapore dollar amount, not percentage) storage rates of: